 - Communicate with technical and non-technical audiences more easily.

 However, diagrams that don’t evolve with a project are useless, so it’s necessary to have constantly evolving diagrams.
 Lucidchart, a cloud-based diagramming solution, makes this process easier.
 Lucidchart can generate UML sequence diagrams from text markup, which makes diagramming automatic and elastic.
-And with Lucidchart’s Bitbucket integration, you can generate a class diagram from your code in your repo.

 What are the types of UML diagrams?